 COR values collaboration and sharing leadership.
 We want our Pastor to work with the congregation to discern our call to ministry.
 In the past, we have had some conflict between Church Council leadership and Pastor direction.
-With our last Pastor we found the right balance between pastor leadership and congregational collaboration which led to a successful church focus on ministry to our neighborhood.
-We have learned to value the skills and resources of our Pastor as we worship and learn together how to serve God's humanity.
+During the isolation of the pandemic, our previous Pastor's gift for pastoral care became a necessary bridge between ministerial leadership and the congregation.
+Pastor's call to congregants to reach out to one another helped bond congregants to one another during the lockdown period.

 Has any past leader left under pressure or by involuntary termination?

 No